maddie480/EverestUpdateCheckerServer/README.md

 This file only exists for zips that have a Ahorn folder in them.
 - `modfilesdatabase/ahorn_vanilla.yaml` is a list of all vanilla and Everest entities, triggers and effects defined in [Maple](https://github.com/CelestialCartographers/Maple), in the same format as above.

-The update checker also uploads copies of the latest versions of all mods from GameBanana to [Google Cloud Storage](https://cloud.google.com/storage), to have a mirror in case GameBanana goes down.
+The update checker also uploads copies of the latest versions of all mods from GameBanana to a SFTP server, in order to have a backup in case of GameBanana issues.
-The URL to access those mirrored files is: `https://storage.googleapis.com/max480-banana-mirror/[mod ID from everest.yaml].zip`.
+The configuration used by the server is defined in the constants for `BananaMirror.java`.

 ## Getting the project